 She embellishes with lots (I mean hundreds) of beads.

-This is her Nun quilt - story on her blog here.
+here.
 Be careful, you can get lost wandering around her blog looking at her beautiful thing.

 Each piece had it's own beauty.